My Mount Dora Road Trip

 Attend a Festival

-We have gotten word that the 46th Annual Mount Dora Arts Festival is still a go for February 6-7, 2021.
+You will want to attend the Annual Mount Dora Arts Festival in February.
 This is the largest festival of the region and attracts 300 artist vendors from all over the world.

 There are also several other events still happening, including the Mount Dora Half Marathon and Renninger’s Antique Extravaganza.
 For a full list of upcoming Mount Dora Festivals, click here.
 But please check back often to make sure that all systems go!